-MedStar Health (MSH) is the largest healthcare provider in the Maryland and Washington, D.C. area.
+MedStar Health (MedStar) is the largest Healthcare provider in the Maryland and Washington, D.C. region.
 MedStar’s nine hospitals, Health Research Institute, and 20 health-related organizations are recognized regionally and nationally for excellence in medical care.
-MSH recognized the importance of Service Excellence and creating the MedStar Experience at every initial point of contact with its patients and customers.
-Its Call Centers were identified as an area of great potential for enhancing the Patient Experience and driving business to MSH entities.
-The goal was to delight Patients and Customers throughout the MedStar Health System by facilitating access to all information and services via streamlined processes, quick responses, and sincere and caring professionals for all customer contact channels.
-PowerHouse was selected to assist MSH to standardize protocols and processes across Call Center functions to reflect best-in-class Healthcare services and make the communication experience easy for all.
-Our consultants, expert in the healthcare arena, conducted a Call Center Assessment to analyze and document current Contact Center performance across the Health System, including key processes, technology, and operational practices.
-We also examined processes and operational practices in the key areas set forth by MSH.
-These included Appointment Scheduling, Patient Registration, Insurance Verification, Information/Marketing, Operator Service, Patient Complaint Management, and Referring Physician Access to MSH Services.
+MedStar Health recognized the importance of Service Excellence and creating the MedStar Experience at every initial point of contact with its patients and customers.
+Its Call Centers were identified as an area of great potential for enhancing the Patient Experience and driving business to MedStar Health entities.
+The catalyst was MedStar’s strategic project, Access 2020.
+Its goal was to delight patients and customers throughout the MedStar Health System by facilitating access to all information and services via streamlined processes, quick responses, and sincere and caring professionals for all customer contact channels.
+PowerHouse was selected to assist MedStar to standardize protocols and processes across Call Center functions to reflect best-in-class Healthcare services and make the communication experience easy for all.
+Our consultants, expert in the Healthcare arena, conducted a Call Center Assessment to analyze and document current Contact Center performance across the Health System, including key processes, technology, and operational practices.
+We also examined processes and operational practices in the key areas set forth by MedStar Health.
+These included Appointment Scheduling, Patient Registration, Insurance Verification, Information/Marketing, Operator Service, Patient Complaint Management, and Referring Physician Access to MedStar Health Services.
 Upon completion of the assessment, PowerHouse performed a gap analysis between the current state and that envisioned by MedStar Health’s business leaders.
 We made recommendations related to Contact Center performance, technology, work processes, staffing and skill sets, reporting relationships, and environmental and cultural factors.
 Our consultants partnered with MedStar to develop a comprehensive three-year plan for consolidating the Call Center operations, thus streamlining processes, improving service and efficiency, and ultimately enhancing the Patient Experience.

 New York University – NYU Langone Medical Center